Documentation for TensorQEC.

 TensorQEC.make_tableMethod

-Generate the truth table for error correction.
+Generate a truth table for error correction from a CSS Tanner graph.

 Arguments